safehammad/mancify/README.rst

 Mancify
 =======

 SSH with a Manc flair!
-Coded at Hack Manchester, October 2013.
+Coded by team Pynamo (@waveform80, @frimkron, @safehammad) at `Hack Manchester`_, October 2013.

 Don't have internet?
 Need to SSH into your server?
 Have your phone handy?
-Proud to be Mancunian?
+Proud to be `Mancunian <http://en.wikipedia.org/wiki/Mancunian>`_?
 This app enables you to SSH into a server and communicate with it via SMS messaging.
-As an added bonus, you get to see your output in pure Mancunian dialect.
+As an added bonus, you get to see your output in pure Mancunian dialect!

 Setup